 In his real life, Reggie is a restaurant operations/event manager and consultant, and enjoys cooking, live music, walks on the beach with his dog "Murphy," and keeping good company of friends and family.

 Jay Woolpert, a Central Coast native, is a husband, father, registered nurse, sporting enthusiast, and former rugby player.
 He graduated from Cal Poly SLO in 1990, and received his nursing license in 2003.
-His involvement in rugby spans a period of over 20 years, including stints with San Francisco RFC (now San Francisco Golden Gate RFC), the Fossils (a central coast based over-35 team), and of course San Luis Obispo RFC.
+His involvement in rugby spans a period of over 20 years, including stints with San Francisco RFC (now San Francisco Golden Gate RFC), the Fossils (a central coast based over-35 team), and of course the Renaissance age San Luis Obispo RFC team in the 90s.

 He and his wife Toni, whom he met thanks to their mutual interest in 'the game they play in heaven', currently reside in Atascadero with their teen boy Jack, who is a future rugger, and current soccer, basketball, and baseball player.